 Silk Road Forums

-The Silk Road Studies Program regularly invites scholars and distinguished experts to hold Silk Road Forums concerning relevant and timely topics.
+The Silk Road Studies Program regularly invites scholars and distinguished experts to hold ISDP Forums concerning relevant and timely topics.
 In addtion to these forums, the program also arranges conference and seminars.

 For more information, visit the CACI & SRSP website.